Gwyd0/Youtube-Timer/README.md

 # Youtube-Timer
-A web extension to simply track the time you spend watching YouTube.
+A web extension to track the time you spend watching YouTube.

 ## Installation Guide (Uncompiled Extension)